MarT1AZ/bit-stream-error-detection-testing-project-with-JAVA/README.md

 The methods of detecting error are 2- dimensional even parity bit checking, checksum, CRC and hamming code

-This is written by
+The code is provided by
+Marz -- Phudis Jittiwonsamarn
-Note Suppakorn
+Note -- Suppakorn Pojsomphong